 The cloud-based Polaris Oncology is a scientifically validated platform that screens for psychosocial distress, assesses its severity, generates referrals and individualized reports, and monitors the patient throughout the course of treatment.

 "Distress assessment is a unique tool that adds a dimension of care for our patients, allowing us to understand their experience from a whole-person perspective.
 By allowing us to get the best sense of how cancer diagnosis and treatment can affect a patient, this added dimension helps us identify coping and support systems a patient has in place and how well they are working.
-This knowledge can help us link patients with appropriate interventions, optimizing the care we can provide,” said Lewis J. Rose, MD, FACP, of Mercy Hematology/Oncology, medical director of Medical Oncology at Nazareth Hospital, and clinical associate professor of Medical Oncology, Division of Regional Cancer Care, Kimmel Cancer Center, Thomas Jefferson University.
+This knowledge can help us link patients with appropriate interventions, optimizing the care we can provide,” said Lewis J. Rose, MD, FACP, of Mercy Hematology/Oncology and medical director of Medical Oncology at Nazareth Hospital.

 “Polaris Oncology offers tremendous value to the cancer treatment centers who use the system and to the patients they care for,” said Dr. Grant Grissom, chief of research and one of the developers of the system.
 “Cancer care teams have the support they need to cost effectively navigate systematic assessment of psychosocial distress, and patients have the assurance that their concerns will be heard and addressed.”